Exec

 Section titled “Mode-Specific Best Practices”Local Execution Mode

-Section titled “Local Execution Mode”- Use
+Section titled “Local Execution Mode”- Use working_directoryfor scripts that need a specific starting location

-for background services that should persist - Consider process lifecycle management for long-running processes
+- Consider process lifecycle management for long-running processes

 - Use absolute paths when working with files outside the working directory